 The Water Campus The Water Campus is a reflection of the vision for the redevelopment of the Mississippi Riverfront, illustrated in the recommendations of Baton Rouge's master plans.
 Orchestrated by a unique collaboration involving the Louisiana Department of Economic Development, Baton Rouge Area Foundation (BRAF), the City of Baton Rouge, The Water Institute of the Gulf, Louisiana State University, and other coastal research institutes.
 The Water Campus will be the economic and cultural southern anchor of downtown, while strengthening the connection to LSU.
 The 30 acre campus will be located on the Mississippi Riverfront surrounding the old Municipal Dock near the Interstate-10 bridge and will house The Water Institute of the Gulf, an independent applied research organization focused on developing scientific coastal restoration solutions.
 Campus facilities, totaling approximately \$50 million in private and public investments, will contain the Coastal Protection and Restoration Authority's offices, the Coastal Education and Research Facility's public education exhibits, and the River Modeling Center's dynamic Mississippi River simulator.
-The official groundbreaking of the first building, the Center for River Studies, was held in February 2015 and is estimated at \$16 million.
-The first building, located at 100 Terrace Street, will house the 90 x 120 foot Mississippi River full-scale model comprised of over 200 panels simulating the river water's movement.
+The Center for River Studies, estimated at \$16 million and housing the 90 x 120 foot Mississippi River full-scale model, had its official groundbreaking in February 2015.
+The Water Campus's \$22 million iconic glass building extending into the Mississippi River began construction in November 2015 and will function as the headquarters equipped with research facilities, offices, displays, and more.